hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

     **Note:** You can activate the checkbox **Remember my password for the next 15 minutes** to sign transactions easier.

-4. If you logged correctly you will see the following screen.
+4. If you are logged correctly, you will see the following screen.
     <div style="text-align: center">
     <img src="./assets/nbv_home_screen.png" style="width: 30vw; min-width: 250px">
     </div>